 With these tips and tricks, you’re more than ready to impress your travel buddies and have some simple conversations on your next trip to Mexico.

-Whether you’re just starting out or want to improve your Spanish skills even further, consider a 1 hour trial class with us at TruFluency.
-Nos vemos!
+Whether you’re just starting out or want to improve your Spanish skills even further, TruFluency‘s native Spanish tutors can help.
+Get 20% off your first month of classes with code TF20!